Mchy-DP/Mchy/README.md

       ```cmd
       mchy.exe -v .\hello_world.mchy
       ```
       Note: You may need to prefix the command with `.\` if you chose to put `mchy.exe` in the same folder during step 2.
-Then the command would be
+This would make the full command:
       ```cmd
       .\mchy.exe -v .\hello_world.mchy
       ```